 Obligation to Inform Customers of Service Disruptions

-Service providers must immediately inform customers of any planned or unplanned service disruptions that may affect the quality or availability of services.
-Notifications must be clear, concise, and include the following information:
+Service providers must take reasonable steps to inform affected Consumers of any planned or unplanned service disruptions that have either materially affected or which may materially affect the quality or availability of ICT Services to those Consumers.
+Notifications of any planned or unplanned service disruptions must be clear, concise, and may include the following information:

-Nature of the disruption: A description of the affected service(s) and the impact on customers (e.g., internet outages, mobile data service interruptions, voice service unavailability).
+Nature of the disruption: A description of the affected ICT Service(s) and the anticipated impact on Consumers (e.g., internet outages, Data service interruptions, voice service unavailability);

-Cause of the disruption: A clear and understandable explanation of the reason for the disruption, whether it is due to technical failures, maintenance, upgrades, or any other reason.
+Cause of the disruption: A clear and understandable explanation of the reason for the disruption, whether it is due to technical failures, maintenance, upgrades, or any other reason;

-Geographical Impact: A detailed account of the geographical areas or specific customer segments that are affected by the disruption (e.g., city, neighborhood, or network).
+Geographical Impact: A description of the geographical areas that are affected by the disruption (e.g., city, neighborhood, or network);

-Estimated Duration: The expected timeline for the disruption, including start and end times, and any anticipated delays.
+Estimated Duration: The expected timeline for the disruption, including start and end times, and any anticipated delays; and

-Turnaround Time: A target date or time when the service is expected to be fully restored, including any contingency plans or alternative services available during the outage.

-Contact Information: A helpline or customer service contact for consumers who need further information or assistance related to the disruption.
+Contact Information: A helpline or customer service contact for Consumers who need further information or assistance related to the disruption.

 Advance Notification for Planned Disruptions

-For planned maintenance or service upgrades that could disrupt services, licensees must:
+For planned maintenance or service upgrades that could disrupt services, Licensees must use reasonable efforts to:

-Provide customers with at least 48 hours' notice of the scheduled disruption.
+Provide Customers with at least 48 hours' notice of the scheduled disruption (where reasonably practicable);

-Include specific details about the time frame for the disruption, the nature of the maintenance, and which services will be impacted.
+Provide specific details about the time frame for the disruption, the nature of the maintenance, and which services will be impacted and how to contact customer support in case of questions; and

-Ensure that notifications are sent through multiple channels, including SMS, email, app alerts, or website postings, and should also include information on how to contact customer support in case of questions.
+Provide such notifications through multiple channels, such as SMS, email, app alerts, or website postings.

-A licensee must maintain a public register of significant service outages affecting consumers, updated in real-time or as soon as reasonably practicable.
+A Licensee must maintain a public register of significant service outages affecting Consumers, updated as soon as reasonably practicable.

 The register must include: